Community Property in California

-“Separate Property” is that acquired by one of the spouses either before the marriage, or received by inheritance or gift.
+“Separate Property” is property (or debt) acquired by a spouse either before the marriage, or received by inheritance or gift.
 Student debt is usually considered separate property of the spouse who received the education.

 There are times when property is both community AND separate, because the property was “commingled.”
 This just means things were not kept separate after the marriage, and community property was used to pay for or update the property.

 SquareFairy calculates the community portion of separate property like this:

 - Separate Property = Fair Market Value on the date of marriage